zekebarger/AccuSleep/README.md

 The data used for training and testing AccuSleep are available at https://osf.io/py5eb/

-Please contact zeke (at) berkeley (dot) edu with any questions or comments about the software.
+Please contact zekebarger (at) gmail (dot) com with any questions or comments about the software.

 ## Installation instructions